matteocontrini/blog/content/posts/2022-08-25-aspnet-core-authentication-schemes.md

 ---
-title: "Working with custom authentication schemes in ASP.NET Core 6.0 Web API"
+title: "Working with custom authentication schemes in ASP.NET Core 7.0"
 date: 2022-08-25T22:00:00+02:00
-lastmod: 2022-11-27T22:30:00+01:00
+lastmod: 2023-05-23T16:00:00+02:00
 slug: aspnet-core-authentication-schemes
-summary: "How to define custom authentication schemes in ASP.NET Core 6.0, and why they're not enough to actually enforce authentication for your Web API."
+summary: "How to define custom authentication schemes in ASP.NET Core 7.0, and why they're not enough to actually enforce authentication for your web application."
 showtoc: true
 ---

 **ASP.NET Core** has support for both **authentication** and **authorization**.
 However, in my opinion the official documentation on the topic is sometimes a bit confusing or lacking, especially if you don't want to use Identity, don't have a UI, or don't like/want the opinionated authentication schemes that are included with the framework.

-This article is an **introduction on how to use custom authentication schemes** to build a simple Web API application with authentication.
-You would use this approach if you wanted to implement, for example, session token-based authentication for your API.
+This article is an **introduction on how to use custom authentication schemes** to build a simple web application with authentication.
+This applies to both Web API and MVC or Razor projects with UI.
+You could use this approach if you wanted to implement, for example, session token-based authentication.

 ## Authentication vs authorization